Brainchip-Inc/akida_examples/doc/user_guide/akida.rst

 ^^^^^^^^^^^^

 The sections below list the available layers for Akida 1.0 and Akida 2.0.
-Those layers are obtained from converting a quantized model to Akida and are thus automatically defined during conversion.
+Those layers are obtained by converting a quantized model to Akida and are thus automatically defined during conversion.
 Akida layers only perform integer operations using 8-bit or 4-bit quantized inputs and weights.
 The exception is FullyConnected layers performing edge learning (1.0 only), where both inputs and weights are 1-bit.